haiaty/neverstoplearning-php/Learn/Language/anonymous-functions-closures.md

  You **cannot access an array element inside the use()** keyword because it will give you an error  ([Example](#example-18)).

 Anonymous functions **can return references** just like named functions can.
 Simply use the & the same way you would for a named function. right after the `function` keyword (and right before the nonexistent name) ([Example](#example-19)).

+You can't **serialize a  PHP Closure object**.
+If you try  you get a very specific error message from the PHP Runtime: 'Uncaught exception 'Exception' with message 'Serialization of 'Closure' is not allowed''.
+If you need to serialize a closure try to use this library [PHP SuperClosure](https://github.com/jeremeamia/super_closure)

 ---